Epidemiology of spinal muscular atrophy

 SMA is an autosomal, recessive condition.
 Most commonly, carriers have one copy of the functional SMN1 allele and one deleted (1+0).
 However, other carrier phenotypes with a higher number of SMN1 copies (2+0) or point mutations in one of the copies (1+1D) have also been reported.
 The carrier frequency is estimated to be between 1/40 to 1/100 and can vary in different ethnic groups.96–99

-SMA is classified into different subtypes based on the ago of onset, motor milestones achieved and SMN2 copy number.
-The Type I subtype is the most severe form of the disease and accounts for the majority of all incidences of SMA cases.96 The median life expectancy of individuals with Type I is very short, about one year.
-As a consequence, the prevalence of Type I is lower (0.04 to 0.28 per 100,000) as compared to the 1–2 per 100,000 noted for all SMA subtypes.92 Patients with each SMA subtype may be referred to according to the relevant motor milestones achieved: Non-sitters for Type I, sitters for Type II, walkers/sitters for Type III and walkers for those with Type IV.
+SMA is classified into different subtypes based on the age of onset, motor milestones achieved and SMN2 copy number.
+The Type I subtype is the most severe post-natal form of the disease and accounts for the majority of all incidences of SMA cases.96 The median life expectancy of untreated individuals with Type I is very short, about one year.
+As a consequence, the prevalence of Type I is lower (0.04 to 0.28 per 100,000) as compared to the 1–2 per 100,000 noted for all SMA subtypes.92 Patients with each SMA subtype can sometimes be referred to according to the relevant motor milestones achieved: Non-sitters for Type I, sitters for Type II, walkers/sitters for Type III and walkers for those with Type IV.

-Symptoms and spinal muscular atrophy Types I–IV
+Symptoms and spinal muscular atrophy Types 0–IV

 Spinal muscular atrophy (SMA) is classified based on the age of onset, motor milestones achieved and SMN2 copy number.
 Loss of motor functions together with whole-body complications can arise in SMA.